S3-working-group/s3-practical-guide/docs/all.md

 **Timebox:** A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).

-**Transparency (principle):** Record all information that is valuable for the organization, and make it accessible to everyone, unless there is a reason for confidentiality.
+**Transparency (principle):** *Record all information that is valuable for the organization, and make it accessible to everyone in the organization, unless there is a reason for confidentiality,* so that everyone has the information they need to understand how to do their work in a way that contributes most effectively to the whole.

 **Value:** The importance, worth or usefulness of something in relation to a driver.
 Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").